 “For you are a people holy to the LORD your God.
 The LORD your God has chosen you out of all the peoples on the face of the earth to be his people, his treasured possession.
 The LORD did not set his affection on you and choose you because you were more numerous than other peoples, for you were the fewest of all peoples.
 But it was because the LORD loved you and kept the oath he swore to your ancestors that he brought you out with a mighty hand and redeemed you from the land of slavery, from the power of Pharaoh king of Egypt.”
 (Deuteronomy 7:6-8)

-This theme of his passionate love for his people is repeated throughout the whole Bible – sometimes with conditions such as following the law, and sometimes in spite of their breaking all the conditions.
+This theme of God’s passionate love for His people is repeated throughout the whole Bible – sometimes with conditions such as following the law, and sometimes in spite of their breaking all the conditions.
 He refers to Israel as his “special treasure” (סגולה) and the “apple of his eye” (בבת עיניו) among other tender and affectionate designations.
-His anger and fury is aroused if they are hurt, and their unfaithfulness pains him like no other.
+His anger and fury is aroused if they are hurt, and their unfaithfulness pains Him like no other.

 Lord, Couldn’t You Choose Someone Else?